Carol Alt: Career

 She took on several model/spokesman projects, including becoming a Le Mirador skin-care line consultant and appearing on late-night TV infomercials.
 Alt has written two books, promoting her raw food diet plans.
-She was the cover girl for travelgirl magazine (in 2004 and 2008).
-She appeared on the cover and in a nude pictorial in Playboy's December 2008 issue.
+She was the cover girl for Travelgirl Magazine (in 2004 and 2008).
+She appeared on the cover and in a nude pictorial in Playboys December 2008 issue.
 She placed #5 on askmen.com's Top 10 Models of All Time list.

 In 2006, Alt was honored as Grand Marshal at the German-American Steuben Parade in New York City, the largest celebration of German–American Friendship in the United States.
 Thousands of fans greeted her on Fifth Avenue.
-She was a contestant on NBC's 2008 The Celebrity Apprentice, with Donald Trump, competing for her charity, the Tony Alt Memorial Foundation (named for Alt's father), which raises funds for scholarships for young adults to continue their studies.
+She was a contestant on NBC's 2008 Celebrity Apprentice, with Donald Trump, competing for her charity, the Tony Alt Memorial Foundation (named for Alt's father), which raises funds for scholarships for young adults to continue their studies.
 She ended up in third place before being fired, but was brought back for the final task of the show and was chosen by finalist Piers Morgan to help him become the Celebrity Apprentice.
 Alt raised a total of $40,000 for her charity.
-In 2008, she founded Raw Essentials, a skin-care and beauty products line with her partners (Philip Masiello and Steven Krane).
+In 2008, she founded Raw Essentials, a skin-care and beauty products line with her partners Philip Masiello and Steven Krane.

 In 2001, Alt appeared on the U.S. version of Who Wants To Be A Millionaire, playing for charity.